-At this time of year most of us are busily preparing for the holiday season.
+At this time of year most of us holiday season.
 With the winter season comes colder weather and earlier sunsets.
 The darker evenings and lure of expensive gifts can be a temptation for some; precautions should be put into place to increase our home security.
 The following are some tips that may help:

+Keep a light on.
+Despite this not being very environmentally or economically friendly advice it can be a deterrent.
+Installing a timer switch or leaving a light or television on will give the impression that someone may be home.
 Be careful how you dispose of your packaging, big cardboard boxes left outside let others know about your new television or games console.
 Take them to the dump or break them down.

 Check the locks on your garden gates and sheds.
-Use security lights and keep shrubbery pruned so there is no place for would-be burThis lets people know when your house is going to be empty.
+Use security lights and keep shrubbery pruned so there is no place for would-be burglars to hide.
+Lock away all garden tools and ladders so they can't be used to gain entry into your home.
+Don't leave children's new bikes or large toys outside your house unattended. have a tendency to publish their whereabouts during the holiday season, including any vacation plans.
+This lets people know when your house is going to be empty.
 Uploaded photos of pricey Christmas gifts can also be a problem as it basically allows burglars to go shopping just by viewing your Facebook profile.

 If you are going away this holiday season, arrange for someone to clear your walk and collect your mail.
-Snow left on the driveway and
+Snow left on the driveway and mail piled up are a dead giveaway